 Three years ago I met Deanna Mutzel on Instagram and never looked back.
-She is a wiz at all things dehydrating with a passion for nutrient dense food and healthy eating.
-And by wiz I mean wizard because she takes raw onions and turns them into artisanal flat bread, raw kale into taco shells, red pepper and carrots into sandwich wraps, spinach into crackers, cauli into pizza crust and it doesn’t stop there!
+She is a whiz at all things dehydrating with a passion for nutrient-dense food and healthy eating.
+And by wiz I mean wizard because she takes raw onions and turns them into artisanal flatbread, raw kale into taco shells, red pepper and carrots into sandwich wraps, spinach into crackers, cauli into pizza crust and it doesn’t stop there!
 Beets, fennel, Kraut, raw chipotle, turmeric, zucchini, garlic, chard….all raw, all healthy, all turned into substitutes for your conventional starches.
 How?
 Three words friend; Raw Veggie Bread.

 I’m not joking when I say Deanna’s raw veggie bread will change your life.
 My husband loves veggies but he hates the idea of a salad or a raw sliced pepper.
 I mean don’t even mention the word celery stick.
 He just won’t do it.
 And then he feels guilty about not eating his veggies.
 Welp, raw veggie bread to the rescue because I can make a batch of raw kale, spinach, carrot and red pepper bread and he will easily plow through the whole thing in one day.
 Wrap some eggs in the morning, make a chicken salad sandwich for lunch and dip some hummus for an afternoon snack and poof.

 Not that I’m full of restraint.
 The other day I wolfed down an entire batch of onion bread for breakfast..I couldn’t stop.
 I mean guys, I basically ate TWO RAW ONIONS upon waking.
 Who does that!?
 Well, I guess I do thanks to Deanna Mutzel.